ihorizon2018/Validating-stochastic-microstructure-reconstruction/README.md

 (3) A set of 3D bioinspired microstructures: Isotropic, Columnar, & Lamellar.

-More 3D digital microstructures with diverse morphologies will be uploaded soon.
+The dataset is still under construction, and more 3D digital microstructures with diverse morphologies will be uploaded soon.

 ## Environment